-Any beer that is sold, offered for sale by, or in possession of, a retailer and that was purchased from anyone except a Tennessee licensed wholesaler or distributor, is contraband.
+Any beer sold, offered for sale by, or in possession of, a retailer and purchased from anyone except a Tennessee licensed wholesaler or distributor is contraband.

-Additionally, any beer imported into the state, transported within the state, or in possession of a person in the state in violation of the law and regulations, is contraband, along with any vehicle in which it is being transported that is not a common carrier.
+Additionally, any beer imported into the state, transported within the state, or in possession of a person in the state violating the law and regulations is contraband, along with any vehicle in which it is being transported that is not a common carrier.
 Contraband beverages and vehicles are subject to confiscation by the Commissioner or any authorized representative, highway patrol officer, sheriff, or other peace officer.